 I have a Dixon Ticonderoga #2 Pencil in a small ceramic jar on my desk.
 It’s my favorite pencil because it has a long history and an iconic design.The Dixon Ticonderoga company has been making pencils since 1815.
 The pencil’s name originated in the graphite ore mined and processed in Ticonderoga, New York.
 A school-bus-yellow hexagon, the design is distinguished by three bands of emerald-green metal, known as a ferrule, that hold the eraser in place.
 This is the pencil you’ll find in my old lady purse.

 Simple, iconic items like a Dixon Ticonderoga Pencil are comforting.
 They bring you back to a time when worldly worries belonged to someone else.
-Pencils also reminds me of second chances.
-They are so important to people like me because I live with a mental illness, bipolar disorder.
-I’ve had all kinds of twists in the road and times when I’ve had to start over.
+Pencils also remind me of second chances.
+Living with bipolar disorder, I’ve had to start over many times.

 While we can’t exactly erase our mistakes in life, we can draw new plans with pencils on a clean sheet of paper.
 Then we can erase them and draw them again and again.
 We are works in progress no matter how old we get or what we struggle with.
 I appreciate having a pencil nearby.